Skip to content

 Residents are reminded not to enter flood waters and are encouraged to use best judgement related to safety.
 Motorists should not drive through standing water.
 As waters recede and roadways are cleared, motorists should not drive around barricades on roads that have been covered with water.
 Roadways may have sustained damages that pose serious safety hazards.
 If a road is marked as closed, it is closed, regardless of its visible condition.

-Ongoing flood information, a link for property owners to report storm-related damage, and links to the latest road closures can be accessed on the Pottawattamie County Emergency Management Agency website, pcema-ia.org.
+Ongoing flood information and links to the latest road closures can be accessed on the Pottawattamie County Emergency Management Agency website, pcema-ia.org.
+Property owners should report flood-related damage at report-ia-state.orioncentral.com.